MaxHalford/xgp/README.md

 go get -u github.com/MaxHalford/xgp/...
 ```

 This will the xgp package together with the CLI.
-The following Go dependencies will be installed:
+The following Go dependencies will be installed alongside:

 - [MaxHalford/gago](https://github.com/MaxHalford/gago)
 - [urfave/cli](https://github.com/urfave/cli)